 MM: That is great.

 SM: Isn’t it great?
-I think of the old song we used to sing when I was a teenager — you’re my age, I bet you remember this one song we sang that said, turn your eyes upon Jesus, look full into his wonderful face.
+I think of the old song we used to sing when I was a teenager — you’re my age, I bet you remember the song we sang that said, turn your eyes upon Jesus, look full into his wonderful face.
 Do you remember the next part?
 No?
-You lived a sheltered life didn’t you?
+You lived a sheltered life, didn’t you?

-MM: I didn’t have TV, didn’t go to church.
+MM: I did.
+I didn’t have TV, didn’t go to church.

 SM: You were spared some things and you were deprived of others, and I won’t say which is which, but I’ll let you figure out which one you were deprived of and which one you were spared from, but there’s the old song that says, turn your eyes upon Jesus, look full into his wonderful face, and the things of earth will grow strangely dim in the light of his glory and grace.
 And that’s it.

-God’s not mad, God’s delivered us from sin, back to what we started out with — the wrath of God, that even that is an expression of his love.
+God’s not mad — God’s delivered us from sin.
+Now we are back to what we started with — the wrath of God, even that is an expression of his love.
 Let’s get it down in our minds once and for all — God is love.
-And if you ever hear, read, see anything that seems to contradict that, then let’s step back away from it a minute and say, wait a minute, I must be misinterpreting what I’m hearing, seeing, or reading, because God is love.
+If you ever hear, read, see anything that seems to contradict that, then let’s step back away from it a minute and say, wait a minute, I must be misinterpreting what I’m hearing, seeing, or reading, because God is love.
 Let’s settle that once and for all.
-Let’s not have to put God on trial every time something comes along we can’t make sense of and say, is God really love?
+Let’s not put God on trial every time something comes along we can’t make sense of and say, is God really love?
 No. Let’s settle that.

 MM: That’s great.
 It’s been a pleasure having you here today.

 SM: Thank you.
 I’ve enjoyed these programs with you, Mike, it’s been my pleasure.
 Thank you for what you guys are doing at Grace Communion International.
 I point people your way.